adasprilla/TouchPad-Gestures/README.md

 ### TROUBLESHOOTING

-Please don't raise a github issue but provide litte information about your problem.
+Please don't raise a github issue but provide little information about your problem.

 1. Ensure you are running the latest version from the